canonical/snapd-desktop-integration/README.md

 run automatically, and require the user/developer to run them.
 These are:

 - tests/test-sdi-notices-monitor
-- tests/test-snapd-desktop-integration

-The first one requires the developer to manually click on several notifications.
+It requires the developer to manually click on several notifications.

-The second one has some requirements that can't be fulfilled in the CI containers.

-To run each test, use the `run-test-XXXX` scripts located at the root folder.
+To run the test, use the `run-test-sdi-notify.sh` script located at the root folder.
-These scripts will automagically compile the source code with coverage support, launch the test, and update the coverage XML file.
+This script will automagically compile the source code with coverage support, launch the test, and update the coverage XML file.

 When a commit is sent to GitHub, the CI runs the automatic unitary tests,